Tayug: Geography

-The Municipality of Tayug is landlocked municipality located in the eastern part of the province of Pangasinan with neighboring towns of San Manuel and San Nicolas to the north, Natividad to the east, Asingan and Santa Maria to the west, and San Quintin to the south.
-The municipality has a total land area of 51.24 square kilometers which constitutes 0.94% of the province's total land area.
+Tayug is a landlocked municipality located in the eastern part of the province of Pangasinan with neighboring towns of San Manuel and San Nicolas to the north, Natividad to the east, Asingan and Santa Maria to the west, and San Quintin to the south.
+The municipality has a total land area of 51.24 sqm which constitutes 0.94% of the province's total land area.

 Tayug is 80 km from Lingayen, 196 km from Manila, 83 km from Cabanatuan, and 8 km from Santa Maria.